Home / Military History / Battle of Alesia Explained:...

 Impact of the Battle of Alesia on Rome and Gaul

 Alesia effectively ended organised Gallic resistance.
 This led to the complete conquest of Gaul.
-The region was incorporated into the Roman Empire, adopting Latin, Roman law, and administration.
+Historian Mary Beard notes that the conquest of Gaul fundamentally transformed the Roman Republic by vastly increasing Caesar's wealth, military prestige, and political leverage, setting the stage for the civil wars that followed.
 Rome could now access a vast amount of wealth and natural resources.
 They also acquired one million slaves captured during the campaign.

 The Gallic campaign was a huge triumph for Caesar.
 He had now become the most powerful man in Rome.
 The Senate celebrated his victory by granting an unprecedented 20-day thanksgiving (supplicatio).
 His soldiers from the campaign were fiercely loyal to him rather than the Roman senate.
 This sudden rise to power eventually led to the Roman Civil War and his road to Dictatorship.